muhammadibrahim313/Examinator/README.md

 ---

-**Examinator** - Master topics, not years!
-Practice with real past questions organized by topics. 🎓📚
+**Examinator** - Practice your way!
+Choose topics OR years with real past questions. 🎓📚